Close your eyes. Day dream, and where does your mind wander to?

 I always said to my Mum, if I could do anything in the world, I would talk to as many people in the world and hear as many life stories as possible.
 I love hearing about people and how different a life can be, yet how similar we all are and how all of us deep down, have fears and a dream, that we so often ignore and let our fears get in the way of.

 We live in a world that is so connected, yet we seem to be losing human connection.
 Even looking up from our iPhones for five minutes whilst on the tube to have a real life human conversation, is seen as barbaric.

-I am lucky enough that recent circumstances have led me to have little ties and the freedom to chase after my dream, and I believe now, more than ever, is a perfect time to chase it and show that we are all human, very similar, yet, with very different fears, hopes and dreams.
+I am lucky enough that recent to chase after my dreams and freelance write, and I believe now, more than ever, is a perfect time to chase it and show that we are all human, very similar, yet, with very different fears, hopes and dreams.

 I recently interviewed a street seller up in a remote mountain village of Vietnam.
 Whilst there were a few language barriers, what struck me most of all, is how much is reminded me to be grateful for all of the small things I take for granted.

 My name is Man Mai.
 I am 68 years old and I live in Thanh Kim Commune.

 What is your occupation and how long have you been doing it?

 I sell embroidery.
 It takes 3 months to make one clutch bag and 1 year to make trousers.
 Each row of this hat takes 3 months to make.
 I have done this all of my life.

 I charge 50,000 vnd (£1.64) for the bag and 300,000 vnd (£9.80) for the trousers.